Treatment for vertigo

 This treatment is ideal when trembling or debility are present along with vertigo.
 It is also especially suitable for vertigo from diseases of the eye or brain.

 The above is not a complete and comprehensive guide.
-There are many more good homeopathic remedies, depending on the kind of symptoms you are facing.
+Depending on your symptoms, there are many more good homeopathic remedies.
 But please remember that any remedy for vertigo should be taken only after professional advice.

 Homeopathic treatment for Vertigo in Philadelphia